 At your fingerprinting appointment, you’ll receive a receipt.
 Don’t throw it away!
 Keep the original receipt for your records.

 After completing your fingerprint-based background check, you must submit your license application within one year of passing the licensing exam.
 If you fail to do so, you’ll need to retake the exam.

 Step 4: Complete an Oregon Life Insurance License Application

 Once you pass the life insurance exam and complete the background check, you can apply for your Oregon life insurance license.
-The application fee is $75, and you must apply online via the NIPR.
+The application fee is $75 plus a $5.60 transaction fee, and you must apply online via the NIPR.

 The Oregon DFR will issue a life insurance license to individuals who are at least 18 years old and have passed the proper licensing exam.
 You should submit your completed license application within 12 months of passing the exam.

 Send any questions or supporting documents to firstname.lastname@example.org.